► The best campervans 2023 named

 The rear seat – this time a three-seat bench – sits ahead of this, closer to the two front seats.
 It makes up into a bed, though not in as intuitive a way as the California’s, and the top beds of both vans are very similar.

-Okay – so how are they to actually live with?
+Okay – so how are these campervans to live with?

 The Ford’s twin sliding doors and three-seat rear bench make it more useful as a people-mover, too, though it’s worth noting it’ll still only sleep four.
 The California can be optioned with a third rear seat as a separate unit, but it’s an expensive and awkward addition.